milonim19/Student_Finance_Tracker/README.md

 ## How to run
 Run `main_v2_fintech.py` and program is compatible on windows and macOS operating system.
 This file is a wrapper around the existing GUI in `main_v2.py` (class `FinanceTrackerGUI`).
-It loads a fintech ttk theme from `ui_theme_fintech.py` and then launches the same app with better styling.
+It loads a fintech tkinter theme from `ui_theme_fintech.py` and then launches the same app with better styling.
 Functionality remains unchanged.

 ## Functionality